hbar/hbar.github.io/_posts/2000-07-07-microfluidic-test-system.md

 I developed a novel, reusable method for packaging the valves, and providing electrical connections.
 The system consisted of a tiny, carefully machined, gasket-sealed holder for the device, mounted on a PCB surrounded by a sealed acrylic chamber.
-For electrical connections, the device could be wire-bonded to the PCB.
+For electrical connections, the device could be wire-bonded to bond pads on the PCB.

 To control these arrays of valves, I created a 32-channel switching circuit for the power supply, and designed a computer interface to send signals to the valves.
-A pressure controller was used upstream, along with a mass flow controller downstream, to expose controlled pressurized gas in either direction to test the valve.
+A pressure controller was used upstream, along with a mass flow meter downstream, to expose controlled pressurized gas to test the valves.